erincalhoun/elixir-no-all-hands/docs/_build/html/_sources/phase3.rst.txt

 Decide the conference room setup (for example, classroom, hollow square, U-shape, etc.).

 .. tip::
-    This may change between All-Hands and SAP, so make arrangements with the hotel.
+    This may change between All-Hands and SAC, so make arrangements with the hotel.

 Check with the hotel that all technical equipment for the meeting is in place.

+Remember to prepare for a group photo session!